What is Something to Eat™

 Something to Eat™ is partnered with Outreach International who supplies the nutrient dense raw ingredients that have been tried and tested, to provide needed nutrients for the malnourished, hungry and starving.

-In Spring 2012, the UCM campus and Warrensburg community assembled 5,439 packages of food, making 32,634 meals.
-These meals were shipped and dispersed to the Dominican Republic providing meals for children in schools and also used as a relief aid.
+The UCM campus and Warrensburg community assembled 4,367 packages of food.
+These meals were shipped and dispersed to the Dominican Republic, Nicaragua and Guatemala.

 How will these packages of food be distributed to people in need?